Stanko/generative-breathe/README.md

 All generated images have unique URL you can easily share.

 If you end up using Breathe, please let me know, I would love to see it in the wild.
-Just open an issue with what you did with it.
+Just open an issue with the image and tell me what did you use it for.
+Thank you!

 ## Example image